 School Direct

-Search for the full list of Postgraduate Teacher Training routes in Primary and Secondary Education (only) via the new Department for Education 'Find Postgraduate Teacher Training' service.
+You can search for the full list of Postgraduate Teacher Training routes in Primary and Secondary Education via the new Department for Education 'Find Postgraduate Teacher Training' service.
 You can search courses/routes by us as a provider and subject.

-The School Direct Tuition (PGCE) route is for graduates who are looking to secure training at a specific partnership school whilst following a PGCE programme.
+The Joint Lead Partner PGCE route is for graduates who are looking to secure training at a specific partnership school whilst following a PGCE programme.
 This route allows you to apply to one of our partnership schools who will organise your placements and provides University and school-based training.
 Successful completion of this route will lead to recommendation for the award of Qualified Teacher Status (QTS), along with 60 credits at Master’s level. that can be used towards our Masters degree in education.
 Trainees are responsible for tuition fees and are entitled to bursaries and student loans.

 Centre-based teacher training takes place at the Institute of Education, Walsall campus, with some specialist sessions taking place at partner schools.